 14 / 06 / 2022

-South Korea is currently the 3rd largest e-commerce market in Asia and the 10th largest economy globally.
+South Korea is currently the 6th largest e-commerce market and the 10th largest economy globally.
 A high-tech, cultural behemoth with an affluent population, superior infrastructure, and one of the most advanced smartphone markets in the world.
-Of a population of over 50 million, 85% have smartphones and the country itself boasts a 97% internet penetration rate.
+Of a population of over 50 million, 97% have smartphones and the country itself boasts a 97% internet penetration rate.
 So Why you should reconsider your payments operations in advanced markets like South Korea.

-These help to power an e-commerce marketplace valued at US$ 96 billion in 2020 and estimated to exceed US$ 242 billion by 2025.
-Mobile shopping has also surpassed 65% of the total value of the wider e-commerce marketplace, according to Statista, and looks set to continue on this impressive growth trajectory.
+These trends help to power an e-commerce marketplace valued at US$ 94 billion in 2022 and estimated to exceed US$ 116 billion by 2027, according to Statista.com.
+Mobile shopping has also surpassed 74% of the total value of the wider e-commerce marketplace, and looks set to continue on this impressive growth trajectory.
 South Korean consumers are also extremely tech-savvy, becoming ever wealthier and sophisticated purchasers of everything from gaming to lifestyle goods and luxury travel.
 So, why you should reconsider your payments operations in South Korea.

 It is no surprise that it continues to attract international businesses.
 In this blog I’ll explain key payment trends, challenges and opportunities businesses face hoping to capitalise on this rapidly expanding marketplace, as well as some important learnings since launching our solution a year ago.

 Understanding the local payment landscape

 Online businesses who want to succeed in South Korea need to understand the local payment landscape.
 For example, 80% of the online payment marketplace is dominated by cards.
 Half of these are local cards while the remaining 50% are co-branded.